Jamie came to me wanting to improve his running and stay injury free for ultra-running events. He has a few goals lined up in the coming 12 months.

 Here is what Jamie wrote on my Facebook page about the coaching process.

-- Access to my popular Top 10 Healthy RecipeseBook ($27)
+- Access to my popular Top 10 Healthy Recipes eBook ($17)

 - The dedicated Coach Ray / Qwik Kiwi Coaching support group (priceless)

-You get over $1788 worth of products and services all for only $197, saving you $1,591.
-All at no risk, if you don’t get faster you get a full 100% money back guarantee.
+That’s a total value of over $510, and you will only pay $67 per month, saving you over $443.
+All at no risk, if you don’t get faster in the first 30 days you get a full 100% money back guarantee.